MartyJek/RnD-Graduation-MJ/content/Notes/On Permacomputing.md

 ___
-# Transitioning into postdigital , eco-conscious practices
+# Transitioning into postdigital techno-aesthetics

 #postdigital #eco-consciousness #techno-aesthetics

-Coming from a computational extractive background that features playing around with the newest technological tools (e.g. photorealism, physics simulation in CG; anything-AI) the transitioning from the world of [[The trap of mesmerizing aesthetics|mesmerizing aesthetics]] into <u>mindful aesthetics</u> proves difficult.
+Coming from a computational extractive background that features playing around with the newest technological tools (e.g. photorealism, physics simulation in 3D; anything-AI) the transitioning from the world of [[The trap of mesmerizing aesthetics|mesmerizing aesthetics]] into <u>mindful aesthetics</u> proves difficult.

 While trying to figure out in what way(s) I can shift my direction (or attention?)
 I've come to understand that a radical switch to a Permacomputing (PMC) framework is possible <u>but hardly sensible.</u>